alistratov/bit-permutation/docs/index.md

 from bit_permutation import BitShuffle

 # Generate a random permutation for the lower 16 bits of an integer.
-# Any bits higher than the 16th bit remain unaffected.
+# Bits above the 16th remain unaffected.
 bs = BitShuffle.generate_random(16)

 # Sequential numbers turn into a list, for example,